timsherrell/configure-ad/README.md

   We'll need to remote back into the Server again.
 The Remote Desktop Connection window should still have the IP address saved from the last time we used it.
 You can navigate to your machine in the Azure portal (portal.azure.com) if you want to double-check the IP address.
 </p>
 <p>
-  When you remote in again you'll see this box again where you put in your credential.
-You won't be able to log in the same way you did before since the server has been promoted to a domain controller.
-Instead, click "More choices" near the bottom of the window.
+  When you remote back in you'll see the same box as before where you will enter your credentials.
+We won't be able to log in the same way we did before.
+The server has been promoted to a domain controller, so we have to log in to the domain.
+Click "More choices" near the bottom of the window.
 </p>
 <p>
  <img src="https://github.com/timsherrell/configure-ad/assets/144177449/7104c27b-40cd-434e-b1fc-8808647f0e3c" />